kaby76/AntlrVSIX/doc/Import.md

 were outlined by Harwell in a [pull request he made to a grammar file](https://github.com/senseidb/sensei/pull/23).

-## Renove unused options at the top of a grammar file.
+## Remove unused options at the top of a grammar file.

 There are many options no longer supported in Antlr4: _output_, _backtrack_, _memoize_, _ASTLabelType_, _rewrite_.
+Import removes these options.
-These options are removed from the optionsSpec section.
-If the optionsSpec is empty after removing these options, the section is removed.
+If the optionsSpec is empty after removing these options, the section itself is removed.

     //grammarDef/optionsSpec
         /option